 Stairs Gulch Trail is a 2.5 mile lightly trafficked out and back trail located near Salt Lake City, Utah that features a waterfall and is only recommended for very experienced adventurers.
-The trail offers a number of activity options and is accessible from May until October.
+The trail offers a number of activity options and is best used from May until October.

 Stairs Gulch is an out and back trail located across Big Cottonwood Canyon Road from the Storm Mountain Amphitheater.
 There is no sign located at the trailhead but the trail is easy to spot from the road.
 It winds along side Stairs Gulch and a series of small waterfalls can be seen from numerous paths off the main trail.
 The trail ends at the river about .3 miles in but the river can be crossed a couple different times and adventurous hikers can continue.
 Be aware of your own skill and limitations.